How Tech Stack Choices Create Technical Debt in Frontend

 The Impact of Rendering Choices

-Rendering isn’t just a technical detail it defines how your product performs, how users experience it, and whether search engines even find it.
+Rendering isn’t just a technical detail.
+It defines how your product performs and how users experience it.

 Why React Remains the Most Practical Choice

-If you’re building an SPA, React is still the most practical choice.
-Others might have technical wins, but React wins long-term:
+If you are building an SPA, React is still the most suitable choice.
+Others might have technical wins but React wins in the long term:

 - React 19’s compiler helps with performance issues.